pepa65/piring/README.md

 ## Usage
 `ring`

-Two files, ringdates (for exeptions) and ringtimes (for the schedules) are read.These are checked for proper syntax & semantics, and when OK the program starts and keeps running, logging output to stdout.
+Reads files `ringdates`, `ringtimes` and `ringtones` from the same directory as where the `ring` script resides.
+These are checked for proper syntax & semantics, and when OK the program starts and keeps running, logging output to stdout.
 ### Format
-* Ringdates: `YYYY-MM-DD s` where `s` is the alphabetical special Schedule code (leave out for No School days)
+- ringdates: 'YYYY-MM-DD' (No School dates) or 'YYYY-MM-DD s' where 's' is the alphabetical special Schedule code (capital cancels Normal schedule)
-* Ringtimes: `HH:MMsr` where `s` is the corresponding special Schedule code (space for the Normal schedule) and `r` is the Ringtone code, which points to the array element in `ringtones` that specifies the file name (can be left out for the Normal `0` code).
+- ringtimes: 'HH:MMsr' where 's' is the corresponding Special schedule code (or space for the Normal schedule) and 'r' is the Ringtone code (which refers to a line in the 'ringtones' file that specifies a .wav file).
+  The 'r' can be left out for the Normal '0' code.
+- ringtones: 'filename' where 'filename' is the location of a .wav file The first line is code '0', the Normal ring tone, the rest is '1' and upwards (maximum is '9'), the last line is the Alarm tone.

 ### Workings

-Normally, every weekday the Normal schedule will ring, except on dates that are listed in the `ringdates` file, which follow a special schedule that corresponds to the letter in the `ringtimes` file.
+Every weekday the Normal schedule will ring and additional schedules with a lowercase schedule code, but on special dates with an uppercase schedule the Normal schedule will not ring.

 ## Required
-wiringpi(gpio) coreutils(sleep fold) alsa-utils(aplay) date [tmux/screen]
+wiringpi(gpio) coreutils(sleep fold readlink) alsa-utils(aplay) date [tmux]

 ## Deployment
 To have it autostart on reboot, the script `ringatreboot` can be called from cron at reboot (see `ringcrontab` for an example).
 This uses tmux, so the session can be attached to when logging in.
 Alternatively, `ring` can just be called and the output directed to a file.